softprops/serverless-localhost/README.md

 $ npx serverless localhost
 ```

-This will start a server listening on port `3000`
+This will start a server accessible via `http://localhost:3000`

-To start a server on an alternative port using the `-p` flag providing the desired
+To start a server on an alternative port, use the `-p` flag providing the desired
 port to listen on

 ```sh